 Empathy is key here: stepping into another person's shoes is often helpful because most people's motivations are benign.
 Very few people deliberately make a comment to hurt.
 Sometimes that happens but, generally speaking, they're doing it because they're coming from a certain worldview and perspective and if you can see things a little bit more from that perspective, it might soften the impact it has on you.

 However, sometimes the most impactful judgments are the ones that we apply to ourselves.
 If we judge ourselves in a positive light, that can have really reverberating consequences on the way that we act in a positive manner.
-Whereas if we're judgmental and self-critical, that can often trigger a negative spiral of thoughts and behaviour.
+Whereas if we're judgmental and self-critical, that can often trigger a negative spiral of thoughts and behavior.

 One of the easiest routes to tackling this is self-compassion, being kind to ourselves and being tolerant of other people, because people will say and do things and not appreciate the significance it's going to have on us.